Permian-Global-Research/vrtility/README.md

 multi-processing, especially for multi-band reduction methods (i.e. `multiband_reduce`).

-## Using on-disk rasters
+## Direct file access for on-disk or remote rasters

-We can also use on-disk raster files (or indeed urls) too, as shown here with this example dataset - note that the inputs have multiple spatial reference systems and therefore we need to warp them (as in the above example) before “stacking”.
-We can plot these `vrt_{x}` objects using `plot()` but note that, for very large rasters, where we are computing pixel functions, this can be slow and we are better off using `vrt_compute` to write to disk and then plotting the output.
+We can also directly access raster files (or indeed remote files as urls) too, as shown here with this example dataset - note that the inputs have multiple spatial reference systems and therefore we need to warp them (as in the above example) before stacking or applying any reduction-type function.

 In this example, we create a `medoid` composite from the warped collection.
-Using medoid or other multi-band pixel functions (e.g. `geomedian`) can be extremely powerful but requires more compute power/time than band-wise pixel functions.
+Using medoid or other multi-band pixel functions (e.g. `geomedian`) can be extremely powerful but requires more compute than band-wise pixel functions.

 ``` r
 s2files <- fs::dir_ls(system.file("s2-data", package = "vrtility"))[1:4]